 All over the world school teachers undergo pre-service teacher education before entering the teaching professional.
 Many undergo further in-service teacher education.
 Yet what training and education are available to the teacher educators themselves?
 There is a significant knowledge and skills base needed to be an effective and inspirational teacher educator.
 This ground-breaking course offers significant, innovative and sustained education for new and experienced teacher educators.

 There are three taught units, each lasting eight weeks in the first year.
-In a typical week students will complete a series of tasks, the outcomes of which will be commented upon by the tutor and by peers.
+In a typical week students will complete a series of tasks, the outcomes of which will be commented upon by the tutor and by peers, and there will be group discussions by Skype.
 Tasks will involve individual and group work and small projects.
 All tasks will be based on readings provided or readily accessible, and on participants’ own practice.
 These units last from October to December, January to March, and April to June.

 During the second year the focus is on the Research and Development Project.

 There will be two residential units in Oxford consisting of lectures, discussions, group work, fieldwork in schools, private study and student presentations.
 The first of these is in late August.
-The second focuses on research methods and takes place in October to coincide with matriculation.
+The second focuses on research methods and takes place in late summer/early autumn.
+Students matriculate in absentia.

 The MSc in Teacher Education is directed by Dr Ann Childs